Principal Lecturer - Student Academic Experience - Computing and Technology Subject Manager

 She joined Nottingham Trent University in 1992 as a research assistant in the area of mathematical modelling of real-time systems and transputers.
 This led to her being awarded a PhD in 1996.
 Her thesis title was “Parallel Algorithms for Fuzzy Data Processing with Application to Water Systems”.

-In 1995, she became a lecturer in the Department of Computing at Nottingham Trent University, and has remained at the institution.
-She is now a principal lecturer (since 2013) within the School of Science and Technology.
+In 1995, she became a lecturer in the Department of Computing and Technology at Nottingham Trent University, and has remained at the institution.
+During this time, she has held a number of different posts, including Acting Head of Department in 2017/18.
+She has returned to her substantive post of Principal Lecturer (which she has held since 2013) within the School of Science and Technology.

 User preferences have been considered for public transport travel (Wu and Hartley, 2004a; Wu and Hartley, 2004b).
 In the future, user preferences and driver behaviour will be incorporated as an integral part of the decision process in generating individual optimal routes for users of private transport.
 Another necessary feature is the improved prediction of future travel times on urban links (Hartley, 2003a; Hartley, 2003b).

 Dr Hartley takes an active interest in peer-to-peer support in higher education, in particular student mentoring and leadership development (Hartley, 2008).
-A mentoring and student ambassador scheme at Nottingham Trent University has been developed with one of its aims being to improve the retention of first year students (Hartley, 2009).
-Another initiative that has been developed is a motivational event targeted at first and second year students, involving final year students, alumni, and local companies.
+A mentoring and student ambassador scheme at Nottingham Trent University has been developed with one of its aims being to improve the retention of first year students (Hartley, 2017; Hartley, 2009).
+Another initiative that has been developed is a motivational event targeted at first and second year students, involving final year students, alumni, and local companies (Hartley, 2011).

 Time-dependent Stochastic Shortest Path(s) Algorithms for a Scheduled Transportation Network.
 Wu Q., Hartley JK, Al-Dabass D, International Journal of Simulation Systems, Science & Technology, 2005, 6 (7-8), 53-60